 I believe in the relevance of digital media in creative ideation processes.
 Digital mediums (such as VR and AR) permit the enhancement of creative thinking by liberating cognitive load in the design process.
-Furthermore, the combination of traditional and digital media tools creates a more dynamic system that enhances creative moments.
-As educators, we must understand the influence of such combinations to better stimulate creative thinking.
+Furthermore, combining traditional and digital media tools creates a more dynamic system that enhances creative moments.
+As educators, we must understand the influence of such combinations to stimulate creative thinking better.

-I intend my research outcomes to delineate curricular advances in design education.
-As a researcher and educator, I would like to expand my research by implementing methodological changes and studying the impact of such changes in design students.
-Furthermore, I will research ways in which the use of new technological devices and digital media, can overlap creative design methodologies among other disciplines and multiple educational backgrounds.
+As a long-term goal, I intend my research outcomes to delineate curricular advances in design education.
+As a researcher and educator, I would like to expand my research by implementing methodological changes and studying the impact of such changes on design students.
+Furthermore, I will research how using new technological devices, and digital media can overlap creative design methodologies amongst other disciplines and multiple educational backgrounds.

-Built with Mobirise.com
+Built with HTML Generator